White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Threats to Validity

 \section{Threats to Validity}

 \emph{Conclusion validity}.
 Our study is in the context of SBST, and our experiments were conducted by following common guidelines in the literature to assess randomized techniques~\cite{Hitchhiker14}.
 For instance, with a consideration for the stochastic nature of the employed search algorithms, we collected results for all settings with at least 30 repetitions.
-The results were interpreted with statistical analysis, such as Mann-Whitney-Wilcoxon U-tests ($p$-$value$) and Vargha-Delaney effect sizes ($\hat{A}_{12}$ for pair comparisons.
+The results were interpreted with statistical analysis, such as Mann-Whitney-Wilcoxon U-tests ($p$-$value$) and Vargha-Delaney effect sizes ($\hat{A}_{12}$) for pair comparisons.
 Regarding fault detection capability, a number of real faults was identified, and those were reviewed together with our industrial partner.
+Regarding the choice of search budget, since the time cost of executing RPC calls might vary depending on the operating environments (e.g., hardware and OS), we employed a fixed number of RPC calls as the search budget (i.e., 100 000), in order to make our experiment replicable.
+Studying different settings of search budgets (such as 1 million RPC calls, 1 hour, 24 hours or 48 hours) might provide us more insights and more concrete evidence for drawing conclusions relating to the choice of the search budget (e.g., more budget might result in better performance on \csC and \csD, as discussed in Section~\ref{subsubsec:rq2_industrial_apis}).
+However, it is expensive to conduct such an empirical experiment with industrial APIs, as these APIs are typically large-scaled and complex.
+For instance, with one search budget setting (i.e., 100 000 RPC calls), the computational cost of two settings with 30 repetitions is 129.12 days for the four APIs.
+Therefore, we consider the experiments with various search budgets as possible future work.

 \emph{Construct validity}.
 To avoid bias in the results among different settings and techniques, all results to be compared were executed the on same physical environment, e.g., experiments on artificial case studies were deployed on a local machine, and experiments on industrial case studies were deployed on the pipeline of our industrial partners.